raganwald/wood_and_stones/readme.md

 In direct violation of [The Design of Everyday Things](http://www.amazon.com/gp/product/0465067107?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=0465067107 "Amazon.com: The Design of Everyday Things (9780465067107): Donald A. Norman: Books"), World of Go is an experiment with *removing* the visible affordances in the User Interface.
 I am trying to make as much as possible work with gestures like swiping the screen or drawing simple symbols.

 When it's your turn to play, tap the intersection where you wish to play a stone.
 If your play kills any of your opponent's stones, they will fade from sight.
-If you like your play, pass the phone to your opponent and it's their turn.
+If you like your play, pass the iPad to your opponent and it's their turn.
 If you don't like your play, "scrub" the board by swiping rapidly from left to right to left three or more times.
 It will be your turn again and you can tap a different intersection.
 You can undo multiple times if you want.

 To pass, draw an "X" using three continuous strokes of your finger: